sekirro/edit-markdown/README.en.md

 - All notes are stored in the `notes/` directory by default
 - The backend reads and writes directly to the local filesystem
 - The current UI is primarily designed for Markdown and plain text files
+- When moving the project to another computer, copy the full project folder and run `npm install` again there

 ## License